 On a similar note, if you have an exact budget in mind at the beginning of the process, we may recommend you hire a contractor to consult and review during the Schematic Design, Design Development, and Construction Drawings from the beginning in order to ensure the project is within the specified budget.
 Only a General Contractor can guarantee a price of construction; architects and cost estimators who provided budgets cannot guarantee those prices.

-The Construction Administration phase of our services is the last phase and accounts for about 20% of the architect's time and fees on a project.
+The Construction Observation or 'construction administration' phase of our services is the last phase and accounts for about 20% of the architect's time and fees on a project.
 Even though this phase is the longest scheduled phase, it is not the majority of the architect's work.
 On most projects we do NOT supervise construction.
 We will periodically visit the job site to see progress and ensure the contractor is following the plans per the architectural design intent.
-However, if requested, we can review contractor's monthly invoices to confirm work completion.
+However, if requested, we can review contractor's monthly invoices to confirm percentage work completion.
 We will be available to answer questions and provide additional information to issues that arise.
-During this phase it is common that some additional services for the architect arise due to change orders to address any unknown field conditions as they arise.
-Our attention during this phase will ensure the smooth and satisfactory completion of your project.
-Our ultimate goal as an architect is to help turn your dream into reality.
+During this phase it is common that some additional services for the architect arise due to clarification requests or change orders to address any unknown field conditions as they arise.
+Our attention during this phase will ensure the smooth and satisfactory completion of your project as our ultimate goal as an architect is to help turn your dream into reality.

 Under Construction image